-Doctor of Naturopathic Medicine Program
+Naturopathic Medicine Program

-The Council on Naturopathic Medical Education (CNME), on April 6, 2023, approved the Eligibility Application submitted by University of Western States for the doctor of naturopathic medicine degree program.
-The Council's acceptance of the application means that the program is authorized to proceed with its candidacy self-study process and to schedule an on-site evaluation.
-However, the acceptance of the application does not assure eventual candidacy or accreditation or mean that the program is formally recognized by the Council.
-For more information, contact the CNME using the contact form on its website (www.cnme.org) or call 413-528-8877 or at PO Box 178, Great Barrington, MA 01230.
+University of Western States was granted candidacy status by the Council on Naturopathic Medical Education, the professional accrediting agency for naturopathic medicine programs, on April 24, 2025.
+Candidacy is not equivalent to accreditation and does not ensure eventual accreditation; however, it signifies that the naturopathic medicine program is recognized by the Council and is progressing toward accreditation.
+For more information contact the CNME using the contact form on its website (www.cnme.org), call (413) 528-8877 or at PO Box 178, Great Barrington, MA 01230.